Regression thresholds for guarded rollouts

 Regression thresholds are relative, not absolute.
 They compare the performance of the new variation to the original variation.

-LaunchDarkly considers a regression to have occurred when the relative difference between the new and original variations exceeds your specified threshold:
+LaunchDarkly considers a regression to have occurred when the relative difference between the two variations exceeds your specified threshold:

 How regression threshold is used for lower-is-better metric